isomerpages/edb-osp/food-for-thought/from-the-community/_posts/2020-07-03-championing-diversity-and-inclusion.md

 Whether it’s to call out inappropriate jokes in your circles; push for a (more robust) diversity and inclusion policy at your workplace that’s properly enforced and audited; advocate for more inclusive government policies; or volunteer with organisations that support vulnerable communities, we each have a role to play.

 _This [article](https://pride.kindness.sg/championing-diversity-and-inclusion/) was first published on The Pride.
 Curated by the Singapore Kindness Movement, The Pride discusses current affairs, social issues and highlights acts of kindness in Singapore._

+**Trang Chu Minh**
+Sustainability Professional | Social Enterprise & Women’s Rights Advocate | Storyteller

+Based out of Singapore and Indonesia, Trang leads a global sustainability and diversity and inclusion project for Refinitiv (formerly Thomson Reuters Financial & Risk).
+In addition, she divides her time as Asia Correspondent for Causeartist, looking after the media platform’s coverage of the region, as a freelance contributor to publications focused on social and environmental issues, and as a consultant on international development projects on topics ranging from climate change mitigation to education or women’s rights.

+Connect with me on [LinkedIn](https://www.linkedin.com/in/trang-chu-minh/) | [Twitter](https://twitter.com/TrangChuMinh) | [Causeartist](https://www.causeartist.com/author/trang_chu_minh/)